 How to Prune in Summer: Laceleaf Japanese Maple

-This video has received more than 4,500 views on YouTube in less than six months.
+This video has received more than 113,000 views on YouTube.
 The video explains and shows the steps to properly prune a laceleaf Japanese maple in summer.
 Many of the principles also apply to other trees and shrubs.
 Meet the In Harmony pruning staff and watch them prune a maple tree–in fast motion.
 One of several educational videos produced for the company’s blog.
-Role: Production, direction, videography, editing.
+Role: Production, direction, cinematography, editing.

 Landscape Design for People and the Planet

 In Harmony creates landscapes that are places of recreation and refuge for homeowners.
 They are easy to care for and environmentally friendly.
 Produced for In Harmony Sustainable Landscapes.
-Role: Production, direction, videography, editing.
+Role: Production, direction, cinematography, editing.

 Restoring Rainbow Bend: Good for People and Fish